EsromGile/EsromGile/README.md

 ![I am a software engineering student at the University of Central Oklahoma.](https://github.com/EsromGile/EsromGile/blob/main/eli-morse-banner-3.png)

-#### I am a software engineering student at the University of Central Oklahoma.

 Something that I will fill in a bit later.

-Skills: JAVA / C++ / JS / HTML / CSS
+Coursework In: Data Structure & Algorithms / OOP / JAVA / C++
+Upcoming Coursework In: Python / Flutter / Machine Learning

 - 📫 How to reach me: elimorse15@gmail.com
 - 😄 Pronouns: He/They